dr-sawyer/EmailTestBed-wildduck-webmail/README.md

 `node server.js --config=config/default.toml`

-4.If everything is ok, you can access the webapp on http://localhost:3000
+4. If everything is ok, you can access the webapp on http://localhost:3000

 ----------
 # Run using Docker